-The average age of menopause is 51.
-But starting menopause in your 40s or your late 50s is also quite normal.
+But starting menopause in your 40s or late 50s is quite normal.

 So there’s no saying These are the symptoms of menopause at 50.
 And there’s not much point in asking What are the worst symptoms of menopause?
 Your journey is unique.

-Some of the most common signs of menopause
+Some of the most common symptoms of menopause

-- Irregular periods.
-This is probably the number one symptom of menopause, and one of the earliest signs that you’re entering perimenopause.
+- Irregular periods: This is probably the number one symptom of menopause and one of the earliest signs you’re entering perimenopause.

-- Night sweats.
-When a hot flash happens at night, you’ll often wake up in a sweat.
+- Night sweats: When a hot flash happens at night, you’ll often wake up dripped in sweat.